sidney-simmons/kiwi/README.md

 # kiwi

-kiwi is a java web application meant to act as my personal portfolio.
+kiwi is a java/vue web application meant to act as my personal portfolio.
 It pulls a list of my current public GitHub repositories and displays them in a bootstrap grid format in the browser.

 ## Running locally